-Originally I was told that I should wear sneakers every day but that didn’t work for me.
-Sneakers just wouldn’t look good with cute shorts and sundresses don’t work for me (yes, there’s that stubborn side again).
-I knew I could find a happy medium.
-I did some research online and after checking out a lot of different sites, I came across Kuru footwear.
+Originally I was told that I’d need to wear sneakers every day but that didn’t work for me.
+Sneakers just wouldn’t look good with cute shorts and sundresses (yes, there’s that stubborn side again).
+I had to find a happy medium.
+After doing some research online, I came across Kuru footwear.

 Kuru Shoes Review

-Kuru Footwear has shoes that are designed for people diagnosed with plantar fasciitis.
-These shoes can also help with arch support, heel pain and more.
-I learned that the cutting edge Kurusole hugs the heels to keep them better aligned and balanced.
-While other shoes flatten the fat cushion in the heel, Kuru moves with each step to keep it just where it should be.
-In regular terms, these shoes were going to be good for my feet.
+Kuru shoes first caught my eye because their shoes are designed for people who have been diagnosed with plantar fasciitis.
+These shoes are specially created to help with arch support, heel pain and more.
+Plus, the cutting edge Kurusole hugs your heels to keep them better aligned and balanced.
+In other words, these shoes were just what my feet needed.

-Kuru makes everything from sneakers, ballet style flats and loafers but this Florida girl was going straight for the sandals.
-My favorites were the Sling and the Kala Women’s Sandals because they were so much cuter than other supportive shoes I’d seen on other sites.
+Though Kuru makes everything from sneakers, ballet style flats and loafers, I went straight for the sandals.
+My favorites were the Sling and the Kala Women’s Sandals because they were a lot more stylish than supportive shoes I’d seen on other sites.
 I also read all the Kuru shoes reviews and they got high marks.
-In the end, the Kala Sandals won out and I ordered a pair in black and another in white.
+In the end, the Kala Sandals won out and I ordered two pairs, one in black and another in white.

-Do I like them?
-No, I LOVE them!
-I wore them on all my trips and they were so comfortable.
-By comfortable, I mean that I walked for three days straight at the Universal theme parks and my foot never once bothered me.
+What’s the verdict?
+I absolutely LOVE these shoes!
+I’ve worn them on all my trips and they were so comfortable.
+By comfortable, I mean that I walked for three days straight at the Universal theme parks and my feet never once bothered me.
 My biggest fear had been that my feet would hurt from walking so much and I wouldn’t be able to enjoy myself.
 It ended up not being an issue at all!

-Originally, I was just going to wear these until I could go back to my old shoes but that never happened.
+Originally, I was just going to wear these until I could switch back to my old shoes but that never happened.
 These have become my new go-to shoes and I wear them pretty much every day of the week.
-When I went to Punta Cana last month, they couldn’t have been more perfect for the beach!
+Plus, I can wear them anywhere, whether I’m wandering through theme parks or hitting the beach in Punta Cana.

 When I’m ready to run again (I’m so close), I may just have try out a pair of Kuru sneakers.
-These sandals have been so comfy that I can only imagine the sneakers are just as good.
-Since they’re a lot better for my feet than my old ones, maybe I can avoid getting plantar fasciitis again.
-Once was one too many times for me!
+These sandals have been so comfy that I can only imagine the sneakers are every bit as good.
+Plus, if they can help me avoid getting plantar fasciitis again, I’m all in.